Skip to Content

 I’ve used resin in the past a few times, but I was a looong time ago and I think it was just on a tray.
 Obviously I don’t remember.

-Recently Mod Podge Resin was released, and it got me started down the epoxy resin path again.
-I started with resin coasters and then geode coasters . . . then I decided it was time to foray into dried flowers.
+Recently I got started down resin path again.
+I began with resin coasters and then geode coasters . . . then I decided it was time to foray into dried flowers.

 Have you seen the beautiful jewelry and pendants that people are making?
 I wanted to try that too.